 ODOT has a policy that allows their agency to change mobility targets within local jurisdictions to allow for higher congestion levels.
-To do so requires the adoption by the Oregon Transportation Commission.
+To do so requires the adoption of the mobility targets by the Oregon Transportation Commission or their district representative.
 This policy was established because ODOT acknowledges that the limitations of its funding does not provide sufficient resources on state highway facilities to meet their preferred mobility targets.
 By changing the targets, the local jurisdiction can proceed with planned growth consistent with their adopted land use and transportation plans.